FTHPC/Correlation_Compressibility/README.md

 From running the script once, it will save all Figures 1, 3, 4 and 5 into .png files from the paper as well as corresponding validation metrics.
 Figure 2 is not saved as it provides a simple vizualization of slices of the datasets.
+Slices of the datasets are generated in the Section "How to compute statistical predictors and compression metrics" and can be stored, however we do not save them here to save space in the container.
-Slices of the datasets are generated in the Section *** Numbers for Tables 2, 3 and 5 are printed in the R console.
+Numbers for Tables 2, 3 and 5 are printed in the R console.
 All printed validation metrics are save into a file named ```figure_replication.log```.
 Figures and the log-file are saved in the same folder as the one where R script is run and the filename structure is `figY_*.png` with Y is the figure number reference in the paper and `*` provides additional informnation about the data and the compressor.